Localized Neural Network Modelling of Time Series: A Case Study on US Monetary Policy: Introduction

 \section{Introduction}

 Neural network (NN) architecture has received increasing attention over the last several decades.
-On relevant topics, a large number of papers have been published in different journals such as \textit{Econometrica}, \textit{The Annals of Statistics}, \textit{Journal of Machine Learning Research}, \textit{Neural Networks}, \textit{Neurocomputing}, etc. by experts from different disciplines.
-Apparently, we cannot exhaust the literature, but refer the interested reader to \cite{BMR2021} and \cite{FMZ2021} for extensive reviews from a methodological point of view.
+On relevant topics, a large number of papers have been published in different journals such as \textit{Econometrica}, \textit{The Annals of Statistics}, and \textit{Journal of Machine Learning Research}, etc. by experts from different disciplines.
+Apparently, we cannot exhaust the literature, but refer interested readers to \cite{BMR2021} and \cite{FMZ2021} for extensive reviews from a methodological point of view.

 NN usually includes three ingredients: input layer, hidden layer(s), and output layer.
 We now briefly comment on them one by one.
 The input layer is possibly the easiest one to understand, as it includes regressors only.
-Because NN usually concerns about a generic unknown function of multiple regressors of interest, it is unnecessary to involve any interaction terms among these regressors in the input layer.
-The hidden layer(s) include the parameters which need to be determined by training data.
-Once the parameters are estimated, one can load the test dataset in order to evaluate the performance of the newly constructed NN.
-Finally, the output layer receives the estimation/decision/prediction which varies under different context.
-Usually, there are two types of data for the output layer: quantitative outcome (e.g., $y$ is continuous), and qualitative outcome (e.g., $y$ is binary).
+The hidden layer(s) involve lots of activation functions and parameters mapping linear combinations of the regressors to a certain range of the real line.
+Usually, sparsity has to be imposed to ensure a reasonable number of effective parameters and a small set of active activation functions (e.g., \citealp{SH2020, WL2021}).
+Once the parameters are estimated, one can load the test dataset to evaluate the performance of NN.
+Finally, the output layer receives the outcome, of which there are two notable types (i.e., quantitative and qualitative).
+Against this background, a semiparametric regression model under the context of treatment effects (e.g., \citealp{BCH2014}) naturally includes these two types of output in one framework, so it offers a nice structure to start the following semiparametric regression model:

-That said, in this paper we account for the features of input and output layers, and propose to consider two specific models as follows: